-Traffic congestion in Jane Furse Х j -

-2014/2015 financial years

-No transport facilities in some parts of the Х To negotiate with taxi associations and bus

-municipality companies to provide transport

-Lack of public transport in some areas due Х To engage DoRT to tar roads that belongs to the
+Traffic congestion in Jane Furse X Two alternative roads built during the 2013/14-2014/2015 financial years No transport facilities in some parts of the municipality Х To negotiate with taxi associations and bus companies to provide transport Lack of public transport in some areas due to poor roads infrastructure Х To engage DoRT to tar roads that belongs to the department

-to poor roads infrastructure department

-4.3.7 KFA 14: Free Basic Services
+4.3.7 Free Basic Services

 The Sekhukhune District Municipality (SDM) is implementing FBW.
 The process began by compiling the indigent registers and development of indigent policy.
-The District also had yard connections of water in some areas within MLM in order that the households whose monthly income is beyond R 1 100 can pay for the services while those below qualify for 6 kilolitres of water free of charge every month.
+The District also had yard connections of water in some areas within MLM in order that the households whose monthly income is beyond R 1 600 can pay for the services while those below qualify for 6 kilolitres of water free of charge every month.
 This service, however, never took off due to delays by authority to develop relevant by-laws.
 To date, all households with yard connections regardless of their indigent status get Free Basic Water.